Sonic the Hedgehog (film): Visual effects and design

 The visual effects are provided by Moving Picture Company (MPC), Marza Animation Planet, Blur Studio, Trixter, and Digital Domain.
 The production team created a live-action version of Sonic using CGI, adding fur, new running sneakers, two separate eyes, and a more human like physique.
 They used Ted, the living teddy bear from the Ted films, as a reference to insert a CGI character into a real-world setting.
 Executive producer Miller said: "It would be weird, and it would feel like he was running around nude if he was some sort of otter-like thing.
 It was always, for us, fur, and we never considered anything different.
 It's part of what integrates him into the real world and makes him a real creature."
 According to Miller, Sega was not "entirely happy" with the design of Sonic's eyes.

 On May 2, 2019, in response to the criticism, Fowler announced on Twitter that Sonic would be redesigned.
 The film was delayed from its original release date of November 8, 2019, to February 14, 2020, as a result.
-Artist Tyson Hesse, who worked on previous Sonic the Hedgehog media, was brought on to lead the redesign.
+Artist Tyson Hesse, who worked on previous Sonic the Hedgehog media and ultimately served as co-producer on the film, was brought on to lead the redesign.
 Sonic was given larger and differently colored eyes, new sneakers, white gloves, and a less humanlike body to better resemble Sonic's video game design.
 Sonic was redesigned by Marza Animation Planet.
 The redesign added an estimated $5 million to the production budget, took around five months, and was achieved without overtime.

-A modified version of the original design for Sonic would later be included in the film Chip 'n Dale: Rescue Rangers (2022) as the character "Ugly Sonic", voiced by Tim Robinson.